ianbishop/userevents.github.io/4.2/REST.md

-name | Human-friendly name of the pattern description | Description of the pattern status |  Boolean for enabled/disabled state code | CxEngage DSL of what pattern to look for
+name | Human-friendly name of the pattern description | Description of the pattern status |  Boolean for enabled/disabled state key | Key within events to segment by code | CxEngage DSL of what pattern to look for